 The Union Cabinet on December 17, 2018, approved amending the existing laws to comply with the Supreme Court ruling making Aadhaar optional for mobile connection and bank accounts, sources said.

 “Private entities using Aadhaar as a KYC document will have to ensure safety and privacy of the Aadhaar data,” a source said.

 As per the sources, the two Acts will be amended to provide for voluntary sharing of the 12-digit identification number for obtaining new mobile phone connections and for the opening of bank accounts.

-had upheld the constitutional validity of Aadhaar for the distribution of state-sponsored welfare subsidies but ruled that it cannot be made mandatory for opening bank accounts or providing mobile-phone connections.
+The Supreme Court on September 26, 2018, in the case of Justice K.S.
+Puttaswamy v.
+Union of India had upheld the constitutional validity of Aadhaar for the distribution of state-sponsored welfare subsidies but ruled that it cannot be made mandatory for opening bank accounts or providing mobile-phone connections.